 4.9.
 Fair value accounting under the relevant accounting standards involves the valuation of the whole item or, in the case of fair value hedge accounting, a particular risk and the recognition of the change in fair value in the financial statements.
 Where the change is a profit, it is not necessary to have completed a transaction to determine whether the whole of the increase in fair value is to be treated as realised.
 The criteria for determining whether an increase in fair value that is a profit could be readily converted to cash and thus be treated as realised are set out at 3.12 above.
-The concept of top-slicing a gain into realised and unrealised parts as envisaged by paragraph 3.18 arises when there has been a transaction involved in the recognition of a fair value profit, hence the question of top-slicing (i.e. determining, by reference to mixed consideration receivable, whether part of the profit should be treated as realised as opposed to the whole of such profit) does not occur.
+The concept of top-slicing a gain into realised and unrealised parts as envisaged by paragraph 3.18 arises when there has been a transaction involving qualifying and other consideration.
+On remeasurement there is no transaction involved in the recognition of a fair value profit, hence the question of top-slicing (i.e. determining, by reference to mixed consideration receivable, whether part of the profit should be treated as realised as opposed to the whole of such profit) does not occur.